Win a live BMX assembly for your school.

 Responsible AI implementation is an ongoing commitment that evolves with your school's needs and emerging technologies.
 The steps we’ve given here provide a roadmap, but your professional judgment remains essential in adapting them to your unique educational context.

 Start where it makes sense for your situation, whether developing clearer policies, strengthening privacy protections, or building community engagement.
-Weave AI literacy throughout your curriculum rather than treating it separately.
-Provide scaffolding to help students critically evaluate AI outputs while balancing these tools with traditional teaching methods.
-Regularly assess integration impacts and pursue professional development to build your implementation confidence.
+Weave AI literacy throughout your curriculum rather than treating it separately, and provide scaffolding to help students critically evaluate AI outputs.
+AI literacy is an ongoing practice that helps students and educators become active shapers of the technology rather than passive consumers.

-Taking that first step toward responsible implementation benefits your entire educational community.
 Ready to begin your responsible AI journey?
 Explore how SchoolAI can help you implement these principles in your classroom.
-Sign up for a SchoolAI account today!
+Sign up for a SchoolAI account today or get a demo!

 Transform your teaching with AI-powered tools for personalized learning